Hartecky/SNP-exons-introns/README.md

 # SNP-exons-introns
-Research of SNP frequency in initial exons and introns
+Research of SNP frequency in initial exons compared to the rest of exons presents in a gene.

-Examined on *Arabidopsis thaliana* genome divided for each chromosome
+Examined on *Arabidopsis thaliana* genome divided for each chromosome.